-How much do life coaches make and what can a career in life coaching involve?
+How much do life coaches make and what a can a career in life coaching involve?

 For most would-be coaches, forging a career in life coaching stems from a drive to help others.
 Yet making money is also important – we all have bills to pay, lives to support, and exciting things we want to do.
 Although it’s difficult to give a simple answer, here are some hopefully useful views on one of the main questions that often comes up – “how much do life coaches make?”